 Do yourself a favour and visit one of our studios to view our large range of moissanites with your own eyes.
 You’ll be pleasantly surprised.
 Get in touch here.

-Durability (Will it scratch?)
+Durability (Will my moissanite scratch?)

 The hardness of a mineral is graded on a scale from 0 – 10 based on how one mineral scratches the other.
 (Mohs Scale of Hardness)

-It’s close to impossible to scratch the sapphire glass on these watches and that’s why they can literally be passed from one generation to the next in tip-top shape.
+It’s close to impossible to scratch the sapphire glass on these watches and that’s why they can be passed from one generation to the next in tip-top shape.

 Sapphire scores a 9 on the Mohs scale.
+Lower than moissanite.

 Creating moissanite in a laboratory isn’t cheap, but traditional large scale mining operations are significantly more capital intensive.

-There’s not really a rule of thumb to compare moissanite prices to diamonds, but here’s a real life example of a special we’re currently running;
+There’s not really a rule of thumb to compare moissanite prices to diamonds, but here’s a real-life example of a special we’re currently running;

-1,00ct Round Brilliant Certified Moissanite, D-colour, VVS-clarity @ only R5240*.
+1,00ct Round Brilliant Certified Moissanite, Top White Colour, VVS-clarity @ only R5240*.

-A decent 1,00ct diamond can easily cost you 10 times more.
+A decent 1,00ct diamond can easily cost you 15+ times more.